iTwin/auth-clients/packages/electron/README.md

 - gnome-keyring
 - xvfb

 Users will then need to start a dbus session and create a keyring password by running `dbus-run-session -- sh && echo 'keyringPassword' | gnome-keyring-daemon -r -d --unlock`.
 Then to actually run any apps that are using keytar you must prepend it with xvfb-run command in order to simulate a screen like so: `xvfb-run --auto-servernum --server-args='-screen 0, 1600x900x24' npm run start`.
+If running within a Docker container, make sure to add the `--privileged` argument when running the container.